pislisSniflis/buffer-overflow-demo/README.md

 This repository contains a simple C program to demonstrate a **buffer overflow vulnerability**.
 The purpose of this demo is to educate students about insecure coding practices and their potential consequences.

+# pre-requisite
+- Install Visual Studio code and add the C/C++ dependencies to run the C code.
+Refer to this : https://code.visualstudio.com/docs/languages/cpp

 ## How It Works

 - The program contains a vulnerable function that uses `strcpy` to copy user input into a fixed-size buffer without bounds checking.